HridoyVaraby/Notey/memory-bank/activeContext.md

 # Active Context: Notey

 ## Current Work Focus
 Implementing the Notey project - a task manager and note-taking application with React frontend and MySQL database.
-The current focus is on developing the frontend components and integrating Tailwind CSS for styling.
+The current focus is on completing the frontend components, particularly the note-taking functionality, and preparing for backend development.

 ## Recent Changes
 - Created memory bank structure with core documentation files